 Mindfulness practice is not about achieving perfection or eliminating stress completely but about embracing each moment with awareness, kindness, and compassion, especially during the tough journey of battling cancer.
 Remember, mindfulness is a skill that gets stronger with practice, so be patient and kind to yourself as you navigate this path.

 Mindfulness-Based Stress Reduction (MBSR) has emerged as a powerful tool to help cancer patients navigate their journey with more peace and resilience.
-Below, we answer some of the most frequently asked questions regarding practicing MBSR as a cancer patient.
+Below, we answer some of the most frequently asked questions regarding practising MBSR as a cancer patient.

 MBSR is a structured program that combines mindfulness meditation and yoga to help individuals cope with stress, pain, illness, and the challenges of daily life.
-Developed by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical School, it has gained widespread recognition for its benefits in reducing anxiety and improving overall wellbeing.
+Developed by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical School, it has gained widespread recognition for its benefits in reducing anxiety and improving overall well-being.

 For cancer patients, MBSR can offer significant benefits including reduction of stress, improved sleep, alleviation of pain, improved emotional wellbeing, and a better quality of life.
 It helps in fostering a sense of peace amidst the turmoil that cancer diagnosis and treatment often bring.